• Skip to primary navigation

 #8.
 Jazz Institute

 This week-long program treats a wide range of topics, including jazz history and music theory, and helps young musicians improve skills such as listening and improvisation.
-It also gives young musicians the chance to work with the University of Michigan jazz faculty and special guest artists, learning about creating and collaborating with other musicians.
+It also allows young musicians to work with the University of Michigan jazz faculty and notable guest artists, learning about creating and collaborating with other musicians.

 • Specialty: Music